 Cable-Nelson Pianos was a company originally based in Chicago, and built to be a distinguished leader in the piano manufacturing industry at the turn of the 20th century.
 During its heyday, Cable-Nelson acquired two Chicago piano companies: The Lakeside Piano Company and the Sweetland Piano Company.

-The Cable Nelson Piano Company began operating in Chicago in 1903 as the Fayette S. Cable Company.
-Nelson joined the firm in 1905 and the company changed name to Cable-Nelson Piano.
+The Cable-Nelson Piano Company began operating in Chicago in 1903 as the Fayette S. Cable Company.
+Nelson joined the firm in 1905 and the company changed its name to Cable-Nelson Piano.
 The pianos' serial numbers began at 26000 and ran up from there.

 In the late 1920s, Everett Piano Company acquired Cable-Nelson and production was transferred to South Haven, Michigan.

 Eventually, Cable-Nelson was the brand distinguished from lower priced pianos, while Everett piano were known for catering to higher-priced ends.
 By the end of 1950, Everett was merged with the Meridian Corporation and a decade later, it became a part of the Hammond Organ Company.
 Around this time, there became a Hammond Piano as well as the Everett Organ Company.

 Earlier, in the 1940s, Everett manufactured the Everett Orgatron,